CAIN Web Service

 The Irish National Liberation Army (INLA) exploded

-a bomb at the Droppin' Well Bar and Disco in Ballykelly, County
+a time bomb at the Droppin' Well Bar and Disco in Ballykelly, County

 Derry, and killed 17 people (one of whom died ten days after the incident).
-The dead included 11 British soldiers and 6 civilians.
+The dead were comprised of 11 British soldiers and 6 civilians.

 the British Army base in Ballykelly.
 [Tomás Ó Fiaich,

 then Catholic Primate of Ireland, called the killings "gruesome

 said: "This is one of the most horrifying crimes in Ulster's

 tragic history.
 The slaughter of innocent people is the product